Agent configuration reference

 The instance_name

 configuration directive allows to give a unique name to this agent instance.
 You must use a unique name for this setting across all the agents running for your project.
-Else, the agent will appear as misconfigured on the project dashboard, and its logs will be ignored.
+Else, the agent will appear as "misconfigured" on the project dashboard (its name will be the hostname of the server running the agent), and its logs will be ignored.

-A good idea can be to use the hostname as the instance_name
+A good idea can be to use a combination of the hostname and deployment environment as the instance_name

 - Type: